-The directors also prepared projections based on a downside sensitivity which assumed cost inflation across the board but zero passenger growth.
-This downside sensitivity also shows that the Group continues to maintain adequate liquidity with sufficient headroom on its interest cover covenants.

-Whilst the directors consider that there is a degree of subjectivity involved in their assumptions, they have a reasonable expectation that the parent company and Group have adequate resources to continue in operational existence for the foreseeable future.
+The directors also prepared projections based on a downside sensitivity which assumed cost Inflation across the board but a 5% reduction in passenger numbers compared to budget.
+This downside sensitivity also shows that the Group continues to maintain adequate liquidity with sufficient headroom on its covenant requirements.
+Whilst the directors consider that there is a degree of subjectivity involved in their assumptions, they have a reasonable expectation that the Group has adequate resources to continue in operational existence for at least the period up to 30 September 2024.
 Accordingly, they continue to adopt the going concern basis of accounting in preparing these financial statements.